 The video recording of that event – called The Great American Wealth Project – became a sensation.
-It has been viewed on Facebook alone nearly 12 million times.
+It has been viewed more than 3 million times.

-In a phone call last week, we discussed the main ideas we want to get across.
+In a phone call, we discussed the main ideas we want to get across.

 “My goal with this is to show everyday people what works,” said Bill.
 “And I want them to know there will be losses along the way.
 Because nothing in the stock market is guaranteed.”

 “Most of all,” he said, “I want to explain that the secret to making money in stocks is to be smart and disciplined.”